Pepper (song): Music video

-The video for "Pepper", directed by Gavin Bowden, features 1960s style news clip-like footage of a group of people being arrested in a Texas hotel for kidnapping while newscasters and cameramen crowd around.
+The video for "Pepper", directed by Gavin Bowden, features 1960s style news clip-like footage of the band members being arrested in a Texas hotel for kidnapping while newscasters and cameramen crowd around.
 The kidnapping victim, rescued by the police, is portrayed by Erik Estrada.
 Singer Gibby Haynes is portrayed as the ringleader, and is shown being interviewed by reporters as police gather evidence.
 The newsreel segment is filmed in 16mm black and white, and is broken up by 1960s-style color footage, showing the band performing on a show much like American Bandstand.
 This performance footage is interspersed with 1960s style enactments of cooking and variety shows.
 The police and Estrada are repeatedly shown eating corn from a can, which, according to the director, is "a reference to the way videos are made; how directors have to have this shot and that shot – how they're spoon-feeding images to the audience."